alexsaves/finersurvey/README.md

  * `wordcountmaxlabel` - (_String_) How many words are left.
 Default: "Words left".
  * `wordcountlabel` - (_String_) How many words in the text.
 Default: "Words".

+#### Multi-Text Question Definitions

+If you want multiple text inputs you can use the `multitext` question type.
+Use the `choices` collection to define the count, and the labels for each.
+Multi-text support `required` but not `limits`.

 #### Button Question Definitions

 Useful on thank-you pages, displaying a list of simple buttons is possible with the `buttons` question type.
 Use the `choices` attribute to describe your buttons like this: